sin5ddd/mcp-sqlew/docs/GIT_AWARE_AUTO_COMPLETE.md

 1. Check if git_auto_complete_enabled config is true
 2. Get all tasks in waiting_review status
 3. For each task:
    a.
-Get list of watched files from t_task_file_links
+Get list of watched files from v4_task_file_links
    b.
 Get task.created_ts
    c.
 For each watched file:
       - Run: git log --since="@<created_ts>" --name-only -- <file_path>